 The Department of Community Revitalization consists of two divisions, the Division of Community Development and the Division of Community Maintenance.

 The Division of Community Maintenance is responsible for enforcing the zoning ordinance and other code sections which relate to the condition and maintenance of privately owned residential and commercial properties.
 These include tall grass and weeds, trash and debris, inoperable motor vehicles and others nuisances.
-The Division seeks to identify resources and volunteer services for homeowners in need of assistance to maintain their homes, such as the Operation Paintbrush Program.
+The Division seeks to identify resources and volunteer services for homeowners in need of assistance to maintain their homes.
 The Division provides information and technical assistance to citizens, neighborhood groups and homeowner associations interested in undertaking efforts to improve their communities.
 The Division also coordinates the Community Cleanup Program in partnership with the Department of Public Utilities.